Today's "fee-based" fiduciary carries an advisor license

-2. INDEPENDENCE: If you want investment choices that are never dictated by a company profit agenda, choose a company that doesn't profit from your investment choices.
+INDEPENDENCE: If you want investment choices that are never dictated by a company profit agenda, choose a company that doesn't profit from your investment choices.

 Commentary and a Word of Wisdom from our Founder:

-The wheel contains the numbers 1 through 100, and the objective is to correctly pick which number will be at the top of the wheel once it stops.
+As you might expect, the wheel contains the numbers 1 through 100, and the objective is to correctly pick which number will be at the top of the wheel once it stops.

-Each time the wheel stops, Tuxedo yells-out the winning number, and the spectators bow their heads to scribble something on their Number Tracker cards.
+Each time the wheel stops, Tuxedo yells out the winning number, and the spectators bow their heads to scribble something on their Number Tracker cards.

 My curiosity grows, and I finally have to ask: